Author: Michele at ScriptureStudy.Guide

 You are now setup with everything you need to study God’s Word without an internet connection.
 For tutorials on how to navigate eSword, choose your favorite YouTube video from this list.

 **WARNING: The 2008 Mounce Dictionary falsely states that chilias and chilioi is “the cardinal number one thousand.”
 This is absolutely incorrect — both words are “a plural of uncertain affinity” meaning they do not know where the word came from, but it is certain that they were NEVER a number.
 Give it a few generations and people will have tons of study aids and none of them will bring them to God’s Truth.
 Even the 1890 Strong’s Concordance was meant to distort the meanings of some Greek words (details here).
 They need Christians to believe in a future Millennial Reign so you don’t realize your power, that we are already reigning in the kingdom with Christ (details here, here and here).

 These links are helpful if you prefer to work from tabs in a browser rather than within the eSword program.

 1) The Blue Letter Bible — this has all of the interlinear bibles, dictionaries and commentaries within their website.

 2) The bible on Bible Gateway – it also reads the KJV aloud, if desired.

 3) The 1828 Webster’s Dictionary.

-1. Worth ordering: A few resources in the online Blue Letter Bible is available on CD here.
-It’s only the KJV and doesn’t contain word parsing sources.
+1. Worth ordering: The resources in the online Blue Letter Bible are available on CD here.
 One CD is free but please consider ordering with a donation to support their awesome website.
 There are instructions on how to copy the CD to your hard-drive or network.

 2. A King James Bible (not a NKJV — see this article for details).
-The KJV Spurgeon Study Bible (link here), the KJV Sword Bible (example here), and The KJV Thompson Chain-Reference Bible (see here) are all excellent options.
+The KJV Spurgeon Study Bible (link here), and The KJV Thompson Chain-Reference Bible (see here) are excellent options.